 #5.
 Low-Carb Turkey Chili

 Switch up your chili game with this easy white turkey chili recipe.
 It contains just 5.5 grams of net carbs and almost 30 grams of protein per serving.

 While traditional chili calls for ground beef and tomatoes, white chili simmers ground turkey or shredded chicken in a light, creamy broth.

 #6.
 Paleo and Keto Instant Pot Butter Chicken

-For 22g of fat, 35g of protein, and only 2g of net carbs per serving, it’s definitely worth trying.
+For 22 grams of fat, 35 grams of protein, and 2 grams of net carbs per serving, it’s worth trying.

 This keto Instant Pot crack chicken recipe swaps the packaged seasoning for real herbs and spices like chives, dill, and garlic powder.

 Pair your crave-worthy keto chicken with zucchini noodles, a salad, or different types of keto bread.

 These easy Instant Pot keto recipes are just what you need to satisfy your sweet tooth.
 Low-carb and tasty, these recipes are sure to be a hit.